This is Post 11 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 Happiness – the Pleasurable Experience of Loving

 It is important to note also, that states of alignment with Consciousness are characterised, to varying degrees, by feelings of pleasure and fulfilment, and also of that even more difficult-to-define experience – happiness.
-If we are doing it correctly, a form of meditation practice that is based on the brahmavihāras, and that connects us with mettā, will also connect us with something very remarkable – a subtle felt experience of happiness that is not dependent on external causes.
-This is a very important aspect of the experience of meditators – the warmly affirmative quality of the field of Consciousness in which we rest; a subtle contentment; a subtle sense of receiving love or of ‘being loved’ – we can call it Uncaused Happiness.
+If we are doing it correctly, a form of meditation practice that is based on the brahmavihāras, and that connects us with mettā, will also connect us with something very remarkable – the subtle felt experience of happiness that is not dependent on external causes.
+This is a very important aspect of the experience of meditators – the warmly affirmative quality of the field of Consciousness in which we rest; a subtle contentment; a subtle sense of receiving love, or of ‘being loved’ – a state which I like to call Uncaused Happiness.